Is Farm-Raised Salmon Bad for You?

 Discrepancies in recommended safety standards between the United States Food & Drug Administration and the Environmental Protection Agency have led to confusion about the safety of farm-raised salmon.
 However, farm-raised salmon is generally safe to eat when sourced responsibly.
 Government agencies like the FDA regulate contaminants in farmed fish, setting limits on PCBs (polychlorinated biphenyls) and other toxins.

 Many people choose farm-raised salmon because it is affordable and accessible.
 While the potential risks of contaminants exist, they are outweighed by the nutritional benefits of omega-3s, high-quality protein, and essential vitamins.
+To create delicious and healthy meals, you can incorporate farm-raised salmon into many of the best ways to cook salmon, such as baking, grilling, or poaching it.

 Nutritional Value of Farm-Raised Salmon

 Farm-raised salmon is a nutrient-packed fish with many health benefits.
-It is one of the healthiest seafood options, and one of the most popular seafood in the U.S. A 3.5-ounce serving provides around 22 grams of high-quality protein and 2.3 grams of omega-3 fatty acids.
+It is one of the healthiest seafood options and one of the most popular seafood in the U.S. A 3.5-ounce serving provides around 22 grams of high-quality protein and 2.3 grams of omega-3 fatty acids.

 Omega-3s, particularly EPA and DHA, benefit your heart and brain health in the following ways: